bad-data/making-waves/README.md

 # making-waves

-This repository holds a file containing the code on how the KSU Hitchbot's arm waves whenover an object apporaches.
+This repository holds a file containing the code on how the KSU Hitchbot's arm waves whenever an object apporaches.
 This is powered by a servo and an ultrasonic sensor and can be built upon in the future.

 ## Upload to Arduino